r-pankevicius/WcfClientWithOMiauAuthentification/README.md

 This is level 1: use it if you have few WCF services, few methods and the service methods are quite stable and will not change in future.

+So wanted Bearer HTTP header with access token is set in message inspector that is inside ugly ChannelKeeper class.

 ![](./AssEtc-s/green-box.png) Level 1 works as it was tested at Lazy Cats Studio.

 __ILazyCatServiceSlimClient / LazyCatClientFactory.CreateOMiauAuthSlimClient()__